Skip to main content

 What’s happening now?

 As you approach the later part of your reproductive years, you will release an egg less often (these cycles where you don’t release an egg are called “anovulatory” cycles).
-This means your chance of falling pregnant is reduced (although still possible) and you will start noticing slight changes in your cycle – maybe lighter or heavier flow, or starting to become a bit less regular – a few days earlier or later.
+This means your chance of falling pregnant is reduced (although still possible) and you will start noticing slight changes in your cycle – maybe lighter or heavier flow, or starting to become a bit less regular – a few days earlier then a few days later.

 There are some symptoms that can arise from these anovulatory cycles.